kdwils/blog/content/posts/goodbye-ingress-nginx.md

 ```
 **NOTE:** The `gatewayClassName` field in the spec needs to match the name of the gateway class created above.

-For my self-hosted services at home, I use a `*.int.kyledev.co` wildcard domain that is only exposed to my tailnet.
-This allows me to access them away from my home network without exposing them to the public internet.
+For my self-hosted services at home, I use a `*.int.kyledev.co` wildcard domain that is only exposed to my Tailscale tailnet.
+This allows me to access them away from my home network without public internet exposure.
+So, I need to expose the gateway to my tailnet.

 With the tailscale operator installed, we can annotate our gateway with:
 ```yaml